 People who have helped us in the journey so far:

 Writing from the age of 11, Brindaalakshmi.
 K turned her love for writing into her profession from her first job in 2011.
 She writes poetry, journalistic pieces, screenplay, brand copy, social media copy, fiction and anything else with a promise of an exciting challenge.
 Having spent too much time studying startups as a business & technology journalist, she now prefers spending her time branding and building businesses instead.
 She is the business woman who likes feminists to look sexy, both men and women alike.
 She’s also an actor, a traveller and a film-maker.

 As a feminist activist and scholar trained in human development and childhood studies, questions about gender, sexuality and adolescent education have always interested Tushita.
 She is drawn towards dialogues around gender and sex.
 She is currently working as a researcher at Hidden Pockets and is associated with various other networks of health rights in India.
 She is quite interested in various forms of expressions, be it dance, music, painting or doodling.
 She loves reading books as well.
-In her spare time, she doodles for Hidden Pockets and other small organizations as well, primarily focusing on body image issues, sexuality, masculinity and disability.
+In her spare time, she doodles for Hidden Pockets and other small organisations as well, primarily focusing on body image issues, sexuality, masculinity and disability.

-Sekuly Nyekha, A student of performing arts, she has been helping the collective to develop an approach to towards designing experiences into beautiful expressions.
+A student of performing arts, she has been helping the collective to develop an approach to towards designing experiences into beautiful expressions.
 Sekulu is a keen follower of Pop Culture.

-Payel Ganguly, a final year engineering student in Information Technology who is passionate about all things data and mobile development.
+A final year engineering student in Information Technology who is passionate about all things data and mobile development.
 A self-motivated, dedicated and detail-oriented woman who strongly supports Women in Tech.
 What motivates her is the belief that Computer Science has a great power to make positive impacts in people’s lives.
 Also, she is addicted to drawing & doodling.